gondwanasoft/fitbit-speed-test/README.md

 Build, install and run `fitbit-speed-test`.

 `fitbit-speed-test` will compare the time taken to run each function.
+Output goes to the console.
+It will take about 10 seconds to finish.